rutvijjoshi26/Multilingual-Sign-Language-Detection-using-YOLOv5/README.md

 2. cd Multilingual-Sign-Language-Detection-using-YOLOv5

+3. npm install -g yarn

-3. yarn install
+4. yarn install

-4. yarn start
+5. yarn start

 The application has a user interface that allows the user to select the detection mode, language, and upload an image or video file for detection.
 The application supports the following detection modes: